Investigation of Claim

 PART 2.
 CLAIMS, DECISIONS & APPEALS:

-A person does not need to apply directly for the scheme if they are getting Child Benefit (Children's Allowance), Carer's Allowance, Carer's Benefit or Respite Care Grant.
+A person does not need to apply directly for the scheme if they are getting Child Benefit (Children's Allowance), Carer's Allowance, Carer's Benefit or Carer's Support Grant.
 We will treat a claim for these schemes as an application to become a homemaker.

 A person should apply directly for the scheme if: